 Additional information of interest to the serious astrologer is given regarding when transits start and end, and their duration.
 In the case of personal transits this information is displayed graphically for the entire course of the transit, showing when the transit becomes exact, or at least reaches a minimum.

 Astrology is based on either the tropical zodiac or the sidereal zodiac; this software allows you to choose your preferred zodiac.
 It has both tabular and graphical output.
-Here is an example of its graphical output:
+Shown above and below are examples of its graphical output:

 Clicking on the 'Display table' button produces a tabular representation which provides detailed information about the aspects shown in the chart, as below:

 An 'r' following the longitude of a planet indicates that the planet is retrograde (in this example, Mercury and four others).
 The degrees°minutes' value is the difference of the aspect from exactness (so 0°0' is exact).
-A '-' or '+' shows whether the aspect is decreasing ('-') or increasing ('+') at the date and time shown, or in other words, whether the aspect is applying ('-') or separating ('+').
+A minus or plus sign shows whether the aspect is applying (decreasing, '-') or separating (increasing, '+') at the date and time shown.

 See also: Isaac Newton's Uranus Transits